 Pros

-- Removable with self sealing disconnects.
+- Removable with self-sealing disconnects

-- Has splash box
+- Comes with splash box

-- Compact, fits well in front boots
+- Compact, fits well in front boot

 - Easy to install